Variations9/CSVTools/README.md

 ============================================================================
 Master Spreadsheet Generator - Create a Spreadsheet of your entire project.
-Developed by E. Harrison, Production & Technical Artist in Studio @ Port Townsend,
+Developed by E. Harrison, Production & Technical Artist in Studio @ Port Townsend, ( Bloviations and vibe-coding from a.i.
+Claude code & ChatGPT Codex. )
 ============================================================================

 Adventures in Coding :  Recently, I had this vague notion in mind that when